 According to local music icon Stephen Doster (and producer): “When he sings, I believe.
 Drunk at the Driskill is meticulous and as haunting as the ghosts that drift through its refrain.
 A Texas songwriter who can stands with the best.”

-Macias started writing songs in his teens, and he was a Kerrville Newfolk semifinalist in 1989.
-But a serious case of stage fright kept his name off any marquees until he joined the 56 Babies at the age of 47.
-That gig morphed into a stint with The Regulars, who played Sunday afternoons for a year at the Old Alligator Grill in South Austin.
-The Regulars then held down the Friday night happy hour slot at the Saxon Pub for five years (The Regulars released Austicana in 2005).
-Macias's song, You Turn My Light On, which was dubbed "the South Austin National Anthem," usually closed the show and was called "a country-tinged tune" that "sounds like an instant classic" by the Austin American-Statesman.
+Macias started writing songs in his teens and played in a band called the Bentwood Rockers with the late Doug Forbes at Cheatham Street Warehouse in San Marcos in the late '70s.
+He was a Kerrville Newfolk semifinalist in 1989.
+He played his first gig in Austin at the legendary Emmajoes after that.
+But a serious case of stage fright kept his name off any marquees until he joined a band called the 56 Babies in 2003.
+That gig morphed into a stint with The Regulars, who held down the Friday night happy hour slot at the Saxon Pub for five years (The Regulars released Austicana in 2005).
+Macias's song, You Turn My Light On, was dubbed "the South Austin National Anthem."
+It was called "a country-tinged tune" that "sounds like an instant classic" by the Austin American-Statesman.

 In 2008, he quit his day job and began playing gigs around Central Texas and beyond--until Covid and a run-in with some burning Canola oil.
 He's back now and working on a book about the Austin singer-songwriter scene.